bambielli/bambielli.github.io/_posts/2017-10-02-useful-tests.md

 tags: [presentation, testing, react, javascript, frontend, jest, enzyme, snapshot]
 ---

-We recently did some thought on what makes a useful test, and shared it with the organization through a tech talk.
+My team at Expedia recently put some thought into "what makes a useful test".
+Read on to hear our thoughts.

 ## The Golden Rule